grantmcdermott/arch-tips/README.md

 My Dell Precision 9570 laptop comes with a hybrid graphics system comprised of two card: 1) an integrated Intel GPU (UHD 630) and 2) an NVIDIA Quadro P2000.
 After various steps and misteps trying to install the NVIDIA drivers, I finally got everything working thanks to [this outstanding guide](https://wiki.archlinux.org/index.php/Dell_XPS_15_9570#Manually_loading/unloading_NVIDIA_module) on the Arch wiki.
 (Which, in turn, is based on this [this community thread](https://bbs.archlinux.org/viewtopic.php?pid=1826641#p1826641).).
 Some high level remarks:

 - The NVIDIA GPU and drivers only appear to work well on the Xorg session.
 Wayland performance is still shaky, or not even supported AFAIK.
    - A side problem with this is that scaling on my HiDPI screen is better on Wayland.
-However, I managed to resolve this --- more or less --- here.)
+However, I managed to resolve this &mdash; more or less &mdash; [here.](https://github.com/grantmcdermott/arch-tips#hidpi))
 - The way the setup works is that the discrete NVIDIA GPU is switched off by default when the computer boots up to save battery life, etc.
 - To turn it on, I just need to run a simple shell script that I've saved to my home directory.